abdlalisalmi/wistia-downloader/README.md

 # Wistia Downloader
 Python script to download from wistia player

+## Requirements
+to run the program without problems you have to make sure you have this things in your machine
+> - python3
+> - curl command

 ## How to use

 ### step 1: (Cloning the script)